-- Branch Targeted this is data targeted at one or more Branches rather than distributed to . the whole estate (either by Tivoli, APS or RDDS).
+- Branch Targeted this is data targeted at one or more Branches rather than distributed to the whole estate (either by Tivoli, APS or RDDS).
 It is either Branch specific (e.g. an address) or non-core data (e.g. DVLA product which is only sold in the larger Branches).
 This volume is the average messages per outlet (e.g. if 170,000 messages are sent to an estate of 17,000 Branches this would be 10). - Core Replicated This is data sent to all Branches in the estate via a replication method (i.e. the data is copied into each Branch separately by a set of agents, having been first loaded via RDDS, APS or Tivoli into a dummy Branch).
-Examples include core reference data and APS tariff data. - .
-Global - This is data sent to all Branches in the estate without replicating it to each Branch (i.e. the correspondence servers do it themselves).
+Examples include core reference data and APS tariff data. - Global This is data sent to all Branches in the estate without replicating it to each Branch (i.e. the correspondence servers do it themselves).
 This is a new method and is currently only being used for MAILS data.

 Peak Day Volume Historical Peak Contracted Volume Design Limit

-Branch Targeted (average per Branch) - 25 30
+Branch Targeted - 25 30

-Core Replicated (per Branch) - 250 300
+Branch Targeted (average per Branch)

-Global - 1,000 1,500
+Core Replicated - 250 300

 The Contracted Volumes and Design Limits are shown in the table below.
-Only Peak Day ared as only the night hatch is signifi vol
+Only Peak Day volumes are covered, as only the overnight batch is significant.